RongzheZhao2R2-lab/Graduation-Project/README.md

 ---

 ## 1. System Abstract
-This project implements a full-stack autonomy framework for a quadrotor UAV, capable of operating in GPS-denied environments.
+This graduation project presents a fully autonomous UAV system designed for exploration without GPS reliance.
+The architecture combines robust attitude control algorithms with visual-inertial state estimation to achieve centimeter-level trajectory tracking.
+Furthermore, the system performs real-time simultaneous localization and mapping (SLAM), enabling the drone to perceive obstacles and construct detailed 3D environmental maps on the fly.

 The system leverages **VINS-Fusion** for high-precision Visual-Inertial Odometry (VIO), fusing data from a RealSense D435i (Stereo + IMU).
 It features a tightly coupled architecture integrating **3D Occupancy Grid Mapping**, **Kinodynamic A_star Planning**, and **Geometric Tracking Control**.

 Key Capabilities:
 *   **Robust State Estimation:** Tightly-coupled fusion of camera and IMU data.